developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/demo/index.md

 ------

 ####Device Selector
 The DWDemo app provides a menu of available scanning input devices, making it easy to switch from one to another for testing purposes.
 This and other DataWedge settings and preferences also can be configured in the DWDemo Profile, shown below.
-For information about Profile settings, see the [DataWedge Setup Guide](../setup).
+For information about Profile settings, see the [Manage Profiles](../createprofile) section.

 <img style="height:350px" src="02_dwdemo_device_selector.png"/>
 <br>